Augmenta-tech/UnrealLiveLinkAugmenta-Demo/README.md

 ## Installation

+This project uses the plugin sources directly.
+For an example project using the plugin from the Unreal marketplace, please check the [marketplace-demo](https://github.com/Augmenta-tech/UnrealLiveLinkAugmenta-Demo/tree/marketplace-demo) branch.

 ### Git User

 Once you clone this repository, don't forget to pull the UnrealLiveLinkAugmenta submodule using `$git submodule update --init --recursive`.